gapitio/gapit-htmlgraphics-panel/website/docs/options.md

 This doesn't trigger any cleanup or [onpanelwillunmount](references.md#panelwillunmount-event).
 It will only trigger `onInit`.
 :::

-Trigger the `onInit` code when the panels width/height changes.
+Trigger the `onInit` code when the panels' width/height changes.

 Without `onInitOnResize`